Jon Berti Player Props: Marlins vs. Pirates

 Jon Berti At The Plate

-- Berti is batting .274 with seven doubles, a triple, two home runs and 14 walks.
+- Berti is hitting .277 with seven doubles, a triple, two home runs and 14 walks.

-- He has gone deep in two of 61 games played this season, and in 0.9% of his plate appearances.
+- He has hit a home run in two of 62 games played this season, and in 0.9% of his plate appearances.

-- Berti has an RBI in 10 of 61 games this season, with multiple RBI in three of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.